 Primer pairs for multiplex PCR analysis should be carefully designed.
-In addition to the sequence of the primers, the length of the generated PCR products should also be taken into account.
+In addition to the sequence of primers, the length of the generated PCR products should also be taken into account.
 The sizes of the amplicons must differ sufficiently in order to be able to distinguish them from one another depending on the resolution of the detection system.

-When using different fluorescent dyes, PCR products can also be distinguished by their different dye labels, allowing analysis of fragments of the same size in the same reaction.
+When using different fluorescent dyes, the PCR product can also be distinguished by the different dye label, allowing analysis of fragments of the same size in the same reaction.